-Students who wish to file a sexual harassment complaint or report sexual assault may contact the Title IX Coordinator and their campus Title IX representative, the College Safety and Police department, or Student Health and Psychological Services.
+Students who wish to file a sexual harassment complaint or report sexual assault may contact the Title IX Coordinator and their campus Title IX representative, the RCCD Safety and Police department, or Student Health and Psychological Services.
 Students may also contact the local police or call 911 for any emergencies.

 Moreno Valley College takes these issues seriously and, due to the sensitive and timely nature of these incidents, encourages early reporting.
 Reporting incidents is not mandatory, and you may always seek advice without filing a complaint but know that delaying a report may affect your legal rights.

 Moreno Valley College and the Riverside Community College District are committed to diversity, equity and fairness.
 We do our best to promote a culture of care to ensure all campus and community members feel heard and valued.
 Harassment of any employee/student is strictly prohibited.

 Faculty, classified staff, and managers can report violations of the Standards of Student Conduct when students are disruptive or violate the Student Code of Conduct.
 A report may not necessarily require disciplinary action, but any incident of a violation should be reported to determine whether a student's violations warrant action.

 Learn more about filing a student misconduct report

 If you cannot resolve an issue at the campus level, you have alternative avenues to submit grievances and complaints.